excilsploft/bash-make-nushell-just/presentation.md

 In [example 4](./examples/04-make-a-docker-image/) we have slightly different solution to that of the example node script, we have a simple python script that does more-or-less the same thing, howver this our target is not a local install of the `node_modules` but of a Docker image.
 We have set the Makefile up so that the Docker image is rebuilt any time either the script, or the requirements.txt is changed.
 We can easily extend this Makefile to add the logic for more complext tagging or pushing to a remote image repository.

 Because Make offers the `.PHONY` target, and because it has the ability to run recipes (both `.PHONY` and file targets) in a dependency chain, Make becomes a very enticing command runner.
 We can encode a series of one-liners or even full scripts into recipes and use Makes target dependencies execute them in order.
-Looking at [example 5](./examples/05-make-get-status), we have a simple bash for loop iterating overa Make variable and executing the familiar curl/JQ calls.
+Looking at [example 5](./examples/05-make-get-status), we have a simple bash for loop iterating over a Make variable and executing the familiar curl/JQ calls.
 One can see the downside almost immediately in using Make as task runner (rather than a Build System) by the fact we have to encode each line of our bBBash snippet into a single line (broken up with line continuation backslashes) and with Make's mandatory leading tab.
 This works but it is certainly not ideal.

 This is just one of many "hard edges" in Make that make it harder to use and less desirable from a perspective of "I want to just encode a set of command in a file and run it".
 This latter desire is best filled by a purpose built tool, that being [Just](https://just.systems/)